 This chapter will explain how to connect network devices to the Switch.
-The following diagram shows a typical network configuration.
+For an example of a typical network configuration, see the application diagram shown below.

-Typical Network Configuration
+Typical Network Configuration for the SRW2048

-When you connect your network devices, make sure you don't exceed the maximum cabling distance of 100 meters (328 feet).
+When you connect your network devices, make sure you don't exceed the maximum cabling distances, which are listed in the following table: